Konnor88/FAB-CE/README.md

 # Frontier Administration Bot - Community Edition
 The official repository for Frontier Administration Bot Community Edition.
+The source code in this bot is published under the MIT license.
 <div align="center">
   <br />
   <p>